 Securing a business domain name

-With our partners at Business Licenses, LLC, we can also research and report any federal, state, local, and industry-specific licenses and permits your business needs.
+With our partners at Avalara, we can also research and report any federal, state, local, and industry-specific licenses and permits your business needs.

 - Does Idaho have a professional corporation (PC) entity?

 Yes, Idaho calls it a professional service corporation.

 - Can professionals from different fields form an Idaho PLLC together?

 As long as the rules and regulations of the specific professions don’t prohibit the combination of professional services, then multiple services can be offered together.